danielabar/meblog/src/markdown/rails-slack-app-part3-slash-command-with-modal-response.md

 end
 ```

-The interactor is responsible for building the modal payload, and sending it back to the channel using the slack client:
+The interactor is responsible for building the modal payload, and sending it back to the channel using the slack client.

 ```ruby
 # app/interactors/initiate_feedback_form.rb